Sustainable eCommerce: Meeting market demands while safeguarding the environment and social systems

 Sustainable eCommerce in action: Real-life examples of an effective sustainability strategy

-Numerous forward-thinking companies have successfully incorporated sustainability into their overall business model, to varying degrees of success, including Toms, Patagonia, and Tropic Skincare.
-The latter Australian-based company was built with sustainability as a business foundation, e.g. they use responsibly sourced and cruelty-free ingredients.
-What’s more, Tropic Skincare is certified as carbon neutral, and partners with United World Schools to help fund education in impoverished communities.
+With these issues in mind, numerous forward-thinking companies have successfully incorporated sustainability into their overall business model to varying degrees of success.
+To illustrate this, we take the example of the online store Tropic Skincare.
+The latter Australian-based company is built with sustainability as a business foundation, e.g. they use responsibly sourced and cruelty-free ingredients.
+What’s more, Tropic Skincare is carbon-neutral certified, and partners with United World Schools to help fund education in impoverished communities.

-For its part, Patagonia lives up to its commitment to sustainability in numerous ways.
-The apparel company ranks among the most sustainable companies in the world.
-One notable development is Patagonia’s work to keep its products out of landfills.
+In another example, the outdoor clothing brand Patagonia lives up to its commitment to sustainability in numerous ways.
+The apparel company ranks among the most sustainable companies in the world, and this sustainability extends to the brand’s eCommerce division.
+E.g. one notable development is Patagonia’s work to keep its products out of landfill sites.
 The company is further committed to social sustainability, by paying workers a living wage.
 It’s no wonder their loyal customers keep coming back.
 Aspiring entrepreneurs should thus look to Patagonia’s successful sustainable eCommerce model for inspiration.

 Building a sustainable business online

 The aforementioned companies have succeeded in large because they never wavered from their initial sustainability mission, to create a better business world.
 Aspiring entrepreneurs with a similar mindset can likewise play their part to keep sustainable eCommerce alive, starting from the ground up.